A categorification of acyclic principal coefficient cluster algebras: Acknowledgements

 \section{Acknowledgements}

 We thank Mikhail Gorsky, Alfredo Nájera Chávez, Hiroyuki Nakaoka, Yann Palu and Salvatore Stella for useful conversations and for providing references.
-These thanks are extended to the anonymous referee for suggesting various improvements, and the Max-Planck-Gesellschaft for financial support.
+We are particularly grateful to Bernhard Keller for pointing out the role of pseudocompactness in the results of Section~\ref{s:frjacCY}, and also thank the anonymous referee for suggesting various improvements.

+Financial support during the initial writing of the paper was provided by the Max-Planck-Gesellschaft.
+The paper was revised during a stay at the Isaac Newton Institute for Mathematical Sciences, Cambridge, supported by EPSRC grant EP/R014604/1, during the programme \emph{Representation theory and cluster algebras}, and we thank the institute for their support and hospitality.
+The author was further supported by the EPSRC postdoctoral fellowship grant EP/T001771/1 during this period.

 \defbibheading{bibliography}[ ]{